neurofractal/neurofractal.github.io/index.md

   * Mismatch Negativity (MMN) Responses in Children & Adolescents with Autism Spectrum Disorder

-  * More broadly, I am interested in relating predictive-coding to patterns of brain connectivity to investigate hierchical Bayesian inference in autism.
+  * More broadly, I am interested in relating predictive-coding to patterns of brain connectivity and hierchical Bayesian inference in autism.

 * **The (Reliable) Detection of Phase Amplitude Coupling During Sensory Processing**
     * [Pre-print available on BioRxiv](http://www.biorxiv.org/content/early/2017/07/13/163006?%3Fcollection=)